|Manufacturer||Seiko (Seiko Instruments Inc. aka SII, Time Module Inc. aka TMI)|

 - For complete specs and drawings, see this pdf

-- Parts catalogue for caliber NH35A
+- Official parts list for caliber NH35A

 - Also see this thread: NH25A Vs. NH35A Comparison/Differences